Popular

 KRMOLD plastic chair injection molds can produce traditional and customized chair styles for a wide range of indoor and outdoor applications.
 In the manufacturing process of plastic chair injection mould, KRMOLD pays close attention to the cycle time, parting line, wall thickness, and venting.

-• Syringe Plunger Injection Mold
+• Logistic Packaging Injection Mold

-• Plastic Car Radiator Tank Mould
+• Plastic Bottle Cap Injection Mould

 Automotive Injection Molding: Everything You Need to Know